 - 100 percent tuition or housing and living allowance

 - $1,200 yearly book allowance

-Selection of winners is based on academic record, SAT or ACT test results, school officials’ evaluations, extracurricular activity, leadership and athletics, a personal interview and a physical aptitude exam.
+Selection of winners is based on academic record, school officials’ evaluations, extracurricular activity, leadership and athletics, a personal interview and a physical aptitude exam.
 Preference is given to students pursuing degrees in engineering, the physical sciences, or nursing.